John Pratt (footballer): Later career

 He joined Portland Timbers in the North American Soccer League (NASL) in 1980 and stayed for three seasons in the USA.

 After returning to Spurs he went on to coach the youth and junior sides before being promoted assistant manager to Peter Shreeves till 1986.

 Today

-He runs a window cleaning company and has gone into partnership with ex–Spur Mark Falco in an asbestos clearing concern.
+He ran a window cleaning company and went into partnership with ex–Spur Mark Falco in an asbestos clearing concern until 2020.
 Pratt was a regular for the clubs Old Boys XI.
 Since a knee and ankle injury his duties at the club are restricted to working in hospitality and as an unofficial team coach.